pagkly/Zed/Investopedia3/Hotelling's Theory.md

 Hotelling's Theory
 ## What Is Hotelling's Theory?

-Hotelling's theory, or Hotelling's rule, posits that owners of non-renewable resources will only produce a supply of their basic commodity if it can yield more than available financial instruments, specifically U.S. Treasury or other similar interest-bearing [securities](https://www.investopedia.com/terms/s/security.asp).
+Hotelling's theory, or Hotelling's rule, posits that owners of non-renewable resources will only produce a supply of their basic commodity if it can yield more than available financial instruments, specifically U.S. Treasury or other similar interest-bearing [[securities]](https://www.investopedia.com/terms/s/security.asp).
 This theory assumes that markets are efficient and that the owners of the non-renewable resources are motivated by profit.
-Hotelling's theory is used by economists to attempt to predict the price of oil and other [nonrenewable resources](https://www.investopedia.com/terms/n/nonrenewableresource.asp), based on prevailing interest rates.
+Hotelling's theory is used by economists to attempt to predict the price of oil and other [[nonrenewable resources]](https://www.investopedia.com/terms/n/nonrenewableresource.asp), based on prevailing interest rates.
 Hotelling's rule was named after American statistician Harold Hotelling.

 ### Key Takeaways